Seagate/cortx-hare/README.md

 Hare is an experiment in
 [Social Architecture](https://www.youtube.com/watch?v=uj-li0LO_2g),
 disguised as a software project.
+Additional information about Hare can be found in our [wiki](https://github.com/Seagate/cortx-hare/wiki).

 ## What Hare does?